DavidEmeryUofC/DavidEmeryUofC/README.md

 - 👋 Hi, I’m @DavidEmeryUofC
 - I work on Machine Learning applications in Geophysics
-- presently collaborating with CREWES at the University of Calgary
+- presently part of with CREWES Data Science Initative
+- doing a PhD in Geophysics at the University of Calgary
 - You can reach me on Linkedin